monostate/node-scraper/README.md

 pnpm add @monostate/node-scraper
 ```

+**New in v1.8.0**: Bulk scraping with automatic request queueing, progress tracking, and streaming results!
+Process hundreds of URLs efficiently.
+Plus critical memory leak fix with browser pooling.

 **Fixed in v1.7.0**: Critical cross-platform compatibility fix - binaries are now correctly downloaded per platform instead of being bundled.

 **New in v1.6.0**: Method override support!
 Force specific scraping methods with `method` parameter for testing and optimization.